ArtSaver: the macOS Screen Saver for Beautiful Pictures ‒

 Because Your Pictures are Worth it

-Did you ever wish your screensaver would show the place and time where the images
+Did you ever wish for a slideshow screensaver that would show the place and time where the images

 were taken?
-Or the folder in which each one is stored on your hard disk?
+Or find the the folder in which each one is stored on your hard disk?

-Then ArtSaver might be the right screensaver for you.
+Then ArtSaver might be the right slideshow screensaver for you.

 This screensaver presents your pictures as a "slide show" or "picture flow".